-Roberts is a geography PhD candidate, with research interests that address issues within and between the political ecology of resource frontiers, rural livelihood change, deforestation and forest degradation, and feminist research methods.
-Roberts holds a BSc in Environmental Studies and a MSc in Resource Conservation.
+K.B.
+Roberts is a geography doctoral candidate, with research interests that address issues within and between the political ecology of resource frontiers, rural livelihood change, deforestation and forest degradation, and feminist research methods.
+She holds a BSc in Environmental Studies and a MSc in Resource Conservation.

 Roberts, K. (2016).
 It takes a ‘rooted’ village: Networked resistance, connected communities, and adaptive response to forest tenure reform in northern Thailand.
 Austrian Journal of South-east Asian Studies 9(1), 53-68.